KazaiMazai/SwiftletModel/README.md

     .resolve()
 ```

-### Combining batch nested models with nested models query
+### Combining bulk nested models with nested models query

-Batch nested queries can be combined with other queries to include all related models only for certain parts of the model graph
+Bulk nested queries can be combined with other queries to include all related models only for certain parts of the model graph

 *In the example below, user would be resovled with all chats and while each chat would include all related models.*